But I'm a Cheerleader: Plot

-Seventeen-year-old Megan Bloomfield is a happy high school senior who loves cheerleading and is dating Jared, a football player.
-However, she does not enjoy kissing Jared, instead preferring to look at her fellow cheerleaders.
+Seventeen-year-old high school senior Megan Bloomfield loves cheerleading and is dating Jared, a football player, but does not enjoy kissing him, instead preferring to look at her fellow cheerleaders.
 This, combined with her interests in vegetarianism and Melissa Etheridge, leads her parents, Peter and Nancy, and friends to suspect that she is a lesbian.
 Aided by ex-gay Mike, they surprise her with an intervention.
-She is then sent to True Directions, a two-month-long conversion therapy camp intended to convert attendees to heterosexuality via a five-step program in which they admit their homosexuality, "rediscover" their gender identity by performing stereotypically gender-associated tasks, find the root of their homosexuality, demystify the opposite sex, and simulate heterosexual intercourse.
-Upon arrival, she meets strict disciplinarian Mary J. Brown, who, according to the film's backstory, founded True Directions after her husband left her for another man.
-Mary's supposedly "heterosexual" son Rock is seen throughout the film to actually be overtly homosexual, making multiple sexual overtures towards Mike and the other male campers.
+She is then sent to True Directions, a two-month-long conversion therapy camp intended to convert attendees to heterosexuality via a five-step program in which they admit their homosexuality, rediscover their gender identity by performing stereotypically gender-associated tasks, find the root of their homosexuality, demystify the opposite sex, and simulate heterosexual intercourse.
+Upon arrival, she meets strict disciplinarian Mary J. Brown, the program's director.
+Mary's son Rock is seen throughout the film making multiple sexual overtures towards Mike and the other male campers.

-During the program, Megan befriends college student Graham Eaton; although more comfortable in her sexuality, she was forced to attend the camp or risk being disowned by her family after her stepmother caught her having sex with a girlfriend of hers in her room.
-She also meets several fellow adolescents and young adults trying to "cure" themselves of their homosexuality.
+During the program, Megan befriends college student Graham Eaton.
+Although Graham is more comfortable in her sexuality, she was forced to attend the camp or risk being disowned by her family after her stepmother caught her having sex with a female friend.
+Megan meets several other adolescents and young adults trying to cure themselves of their homosexuality.
 The group's prompting forces her to reluctantly admit her lesbianism, which contradicts her traditional religious upbringing and distresses her, so she puts every effort into becoming heterosexual.
-Early on in her stay, she shockingly discovers retail worker Clayton Dunn making out with a fellow male camper and varsity wrestler named Dolph.
-After Mike catches them in the act, Dolph is dismissed from the premises and Clayton is punished with isolation, literally being sent to the doghouse for a week.
+Early on in her stay, she shockingly discovers retail worker Clayton Dunn and varsity wrestler Dolph making out.
+After Mike catches them in the act, Dolph is dismissed from the premises, while Clayton is punished with isolation in a doghouse for a week.